linkarzu/linkarzu.github.io/_posts/neovim/2023-05-08-vim-commands-for-beginners.md

 - `a` - append text **after** the cursor position.
 - `A` - append text at the **end** of the line.
   - this is the same as `$a`
-- `o` - open a new line below the cursor and enter insert mode.
+- `o` - open a newline below the cursor and enter insert mode.
-- `O` - open a new line above the cursor and enter insert mode.
+- `O` - open a newline above the cursor and enter insert mode.
 - `s` - substitute the character under the cursor and enter insert mode.
 - `S` - substitute the entire line and enter insert mode.